NikNeutron1/sketchpad/README.md

 # BUILDING AND DEPLOYMENT

 There is a simple github pages deployment set up.
-Run `ng deploy`.
+Run `ng deploy` if you are me :D